26 Feb – 5 March 2020 (8 Nights/9 Days)

 Tour Organiser & Local Leader

 Tammie Day is the founder of Vibrant Women, a retreat and travel company.
 Tammie spends her days creating inspirational journeys so you can travel in the security of a small group, whilst enjoying another culture.
-We like to base our trips around the three F’s, yes!
-Fun, Food and Friendship 🙂 Tammie’s role is to ensure you feel well taken care of throughout your trip.
+Tammie’s role is to ensure you feel well taken care of throughout your trip.

 Meals – Dinner

-Transfer to the airport for an early morning flight to Udaipur.
+Transfer to the airport for an flight to Udaipur.
 On arrival, transfer to your hotel in the Old City, overlooking Lake Pichola.
-In the afternoon, explore the laneways of the Old City and perhaps have a palm reading.
+In the afternoon, explore the laneways of the Old City and perhaps have a palm reading or get a Kurta custom made by a local tailor.

 Udaipur, also known as the City of Lakes, is one of India’s most picturesque cities.
 Palaces surround the city, the most famous being The Lake Palace, which covers an entire island and was featured in the James Bond film Octopussy.
 The city was founded in 1559 and was the capital of the Mewar kingdom.
 There’s no doubt you’ll enjoy this relaxing, seductive city.